meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Practice Questions.md

 - A. In the Amazon EC2 console, select the EBS encryption account attribute and define a default encryption key.
 - B. Create an IAM permission boundary.
 Attach the permission boundary to the root organizational unit (OU).
 Define the boundary to deny the ec2:CreateVolume action when the ec2:Encrypted condition equals false.
 - C. Create an SCP.
 Attach the SCP to the root organizational unit (OU).
-Define the SCP to deny the ec2:CreateVolume action whenthe ec2:Encrypted condition equals false.
+Define the SCP to deny the ec2:CreateVolume action when the ec2:Encrypted condition equals false.
 - D. Update the IAM policies for each account to deny the ec2:CreateVolume action when the ec2:Encrypted condition equals false.
 - E. In the Organizations management account, specify the Default EBS volume encryption setting.